awsdocs/amazon-rekognition-developer-guide/doc_source/security_iam_service-with-iam.md

 Amazon Rekognition supports service roles\.

+Using a service role may create a security issue where Amazon Rekognition is used to call another service and act on resources it shouldn't have access to\.
+To keep your account secure, you should limit the scope of Amazon Rekognition's access to just the resources you are using\.
+This can be done by attaching a trust policy to your IAM service role\.
+For information on how to do this, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 ### Choosing an IAM role in Amazon Rekognition<a name="security_iam_service-with-iam-roles-choose"></a>

 When you configure Amazon Rekognition to analyze stored videos, you must choose a role to allow Amazon Rekognition to access Amazon SNS on your behalf\.
 If you have previously created a service role or service\-linked role, then Amazon Rekognition provides you with a list of roles to choose from\.
 For more information, see [Configuring Amazon Rekognition Video](api-video-roles.md)\.